cotes2020/jekyll-theme-chirpy/_posts/01GCP/AI/GCPAI.md

   - Looker Studio is integrated into Google Analytics to help visualize, in this case, a summary of a marketing website.
     - This dashboard visualizes the total number of visitors through a map, compares month-over-month trends, and even displays visitor distribution by age.

-  - Another Looker Studio integration is the Google Cloud billing dashboard.
+  - Another Looker Studio integration is the GCP billing dashboard.

 - 3 steps needed to create a Looker Studio dashboard.
   - choose a template.
 You can start with either a pre-built template or a blank report.